This easy Pineapple Casserole is a traditional southern recipe that makes the perfect side dish to go with ham at any pot luck or Easter dinner.

 • In a large bowl combine sugar, flour, and cheese.
 Toss together until they are well combined.

-• Add the drained pineapple chunks to the cheese mixture and toss together until well combined.
+• Drain the pineapple chunks making sure to reserve a small amount of liquid for the topping.
+Add the drained pineapple chunks to the cheese mixture and toss together until well combined.

 • In a separate small bowl combine the cracker crumbs, melted butter, and reserved pineapple juice and stir together until well combined.